kubos/kubos/docs/tutorials/first-mission-app.rst

 Since we're running these tutorials locally, that file location likely doesn't exist, so instead we are using the ``tools/default_config.toml`` file in our cloned copy of the kubos repo.

-We'll need to pass the path to this alternative config file when we go to run our application locally.
+We'll need to pass our application this path when we go to run it locally.

 Querying a Service
 ------------------